 The coordination of all registrations for compiling the official birth statistics is the responsibility of Statbel.
-Therefore, the various federal and regional partners involved meet regularly to better align their activities (see the meetings of the COD (Causes of Death) Working Group).
+Therefore, the various federal and regional partners involved meet regularly to better align their activities.

 Statbel only considers ‘official births', i.e. newborns whose mothers were legally resident in Belgium (or its regions) at the time of birth and are considered to be part of the legally resident population (with the exception of the waiting register for asylum seekers).
 This is based (since 2010) on the registers for the legally resident population in the National Register of Natural Persons (NR) as a reference source.